-VII.
+VIII.
 Best Media Relations

 Entries should explain and demonstrate the use of creative media relations.

-VIII.
+IX.
 Best Use of Photography

-Best use of Photography in print or electronic communications.
+Best use of photography in print or electronic communications.
 This can be a single photograph or a series of photographs.

-VIII.
-Communications Planning
+X. Communications Planning

-A communications plan for an organization with specific goals and objectives.
+- Best Strategic Plan — A communications plan for an organization with specific goals and objectives.